muso31/Helixbase/README.md

 2. Clone project to 'C:\Projects\Helix base'
 	1. _If you use another path, update the 'z.Helixbase.DevSettings.config' file and the 'gulp-config.js'_
 3. Install <a href="https://nodejs.org/en/" target="_blank">Node.js</a> and run 'npm-install' in the project root
-4. Perform a Nuget restore
+4. Perform a NuGet restore
 5. Publish each project in VS, or view gulp tasks - you may need to update the 'MSBuildToolsVersion' in the gulp-config.js
 6. Run Unicorn and sync all configurations